-Solar panels are one of the best ways to reduce your electricity bills, if they’re working optimally.
+Going solar is one of the best ways to reduce your electricity bills… if your system is working optimally!

 That’s why it’s so important to ensure you have visibility of your solar system’s performance.
 Without it, it’s almost impossible to know if you’re getting the most from your solar.

-According to the Clean Energy Regulator, one in five solar systems are deficient.
+One of the great things about solar is that it requires very little maintenance.
+However in 2018, the Clean Energy Regulator found that one in five solar systems were deficient.
 This can happen because the initial installation wasn’t done properly or low-grade products were used, such as wires without heavy-duty plastic coating.